-From the Archives: Killing Babies is a Bad Choice -- Dean Dexter
+Killing Babies is a Bad Choice -- Dean Dexter Temporarily unavailable

-John Gilbert Winant, NH Governor, US Ambassador to Great Britain during World War II: Click here.
+John Gilbert Winant, NH Governor, US Ambassador to England during World War II: Here.

 Governor John G. Winant 1889-1947 -- Harvard Magazine, Nov-Dec, 2000 (Also: sample Winant correspondence from the FDR Library.)

 Governor Hosts John Gilbert Winant Forum for Lynne Olson and Rivington Winant